zakodium-oss/react-kbs/README.md

 A shortcut is defined using an object with at least two fields: `shortcut` and `handler`.

+- `shortcut` is a definition of the key combination that must be used to trigger the shortcut.
+It can be:
+  - a string defining the keyboard's key (case-insensitive).
+Example: `'a'`.
+  - an object of the form `{ key: string; ctrl?: boolean; shift?: boolean; alt?: boolean }`.
+Example: `{ key: 's', ctrl: true }`.
+  - an array of such strings and/or objects.
+This allows to define aliases for the same handler.
+Example: `['/', { key: 'k', ctrl: true }]`
 - `handler` is the function that will be called when the shortcut is triggered.
-- `shortcut` is definition of the key combination the must be used to trigger the shortcut.
-It can be:
-  - a string defining the keyboard's key (case-insensitive)
-  - an object of the form `{ key: string; ctrl?: boolean; shift?: boolean; alt?: boolean }`
-  - an array of such strings and/or objects

 There are some things to note about the behavior of shortcuts in `react-kbs`: